awslabs/aws-crypto-tools-test-vector-framework/features/0000-framework.md

 ## Summary

-The AWS Cryptography test vector framework defines a mechanism for defining static test vectors and associated manifests that describe those test vectors.
+The AWS Cryptography test vector framework creates a mechanism for defining static test vectors and associated manifests that describe those test vectors.

 These test vectors are intended to be used to validate interoperability across implementations